 - Congregate care programs must allow for in-person visitation without arbitrary limits on duration or frequency, which can occur in designated indoor or outdoor visitation space or the resident's room, with the appropriate safety, care, and infection control measures and policies in place.
 If a visit takes place indoors then visitors must wear masks at all times, regardless of vaccination status. - A resident may be visited if: the resident has recovered from COVID-19, is not suspected or confirmed to be infected with COVID-19, or the resident is not quarantined and has never tested positive for COVID-19. - Visitation will be restricted if there is a COVID-19 outbreak at the setting.
-Programs should follow the guidance issued by their funding and licensing agencies regarding visitation and restrictions of all non-essential personnel found in the EOHHS Visitation Guidance website. - Programs should communicate visitation guidelines to families and/or guardians, and should continue to augment in-person visitation by supporting attempts by families and guardians to visit remotely using technology, including phone and video calls. - While visitor vaccination can help prevent the spread of COVID-19, visitors should not be required to be tested or vaccinated (or show proof of such) as a condition of visitation. - Visitors must wear masks at all times indoors.
-Fully vaccinated visitors may remove masks outdoors.
-Fully vaccinated individuals are defined as 14 days or more after their final dose.
-In a 2-dose series, like the Pfizer or Moderna vaccines, the individual is fully vaccinated 14 days or more after their second dose.
-After a single-dose vaccine, like Johnson & Johnson's Janssen vaccine, the individual is fully vaccinated 14 days or more after the single dose. - Residents who are fully vaccinated may visit with loved ones who are fully vaccinated without maintaining social distancing or wearing masks outdoors, if they choose.
+Programs should follow the guidance issued by their funding and licensing agencies regarding visitation and restrictions of all non-essential personnel found in the EOHHS Visitation Guidance website. - Programs should communicate visitation guidelines to families and/or guardians, and should continue to augment in-person visitation by supporting attempts by families and guardians to visit remotely using technology, including phone and video calls. - While visitor vaccination can help prevent the spread of COVID-19, visitors should not be required to be tested or vaccinated (or show proof of such) as a condition of visitation. - Visitors must wear masks at all times indoors. - Residents who are fully vaccinated may visit with loved ones who are fully vaccinated without maintaining social distancing or wearing masks outdoors, if they choose.
 Masks must be worn in common areas, regardless of vaccination status. - When visitation guidance is revised by the funding and licensing agencies, the congregate care program should develop and issue communications to all potential visitors, family members, and licensing/and or funding agencies regarding any changes.